Renz2299/mp2_weekend_wanderer/README.md

 ## Design Choices
 ### Colours
 From looking at trends and current outdoor brands on the market, green and brown appear to be recurring colours used within the industry due to their resemblence of the outdoors.
 I used Adobe Colour to play around with combinations of different greens and browns until I came to a colour scheme that felt fitting.
-Here is the final colour scheme consisting of two shades of green, one shade of off-white and, two shades of brown.
+Here is the final colour scheme consisting of two shades of green, white, one shade of grey and one shade of brown.

 ![alt text](assets/img/readme_imgs/colour_scheme_final.png "Title")

 This colour scheme was tested using Adobe's accessibility tools to check how well the colours could be layered.

-The greens were tested to ensure they could be used together and the dark brown was tested on the three possible background colours to check it would work as a text colour.
-The only combination that won't work is the dark brown and dark green.
+All colours were tested on a white background to check if they could be used as text and if white would be suitable site background.
+The light green and the grey do not work as text on a white background, therefore will need alternative colour in between if used as text.

 ![alt text](assets/img/readme_imgs/colour_check_1.png "Title")